St. Therese of the Little Flower World Mission

 Imelda arrived wounded and traumatized by the attempt on her life and narrow escape.
 She was kept under constant loving care.
 Initially, she hid all the time from other children and would not play.
 Through patient love and security provided by the Sisters, she began to eat, play and eventually go to school.

-At the age of sixteen, Imelda was the first from the orphanage to pass the national exam and advance to high school.
+At the age of sixteen, Imelda was the first from the Orphanage to pass the national exam and advance to high school.
 After completing high school, Imelda was also one of the first children in the orphanage to attend college.
-In 2016, she received her Bachelor's Degree in Accounting.
-Imelda married her fiancé, Pacifique Ishingiro, a teacher at Ngozi University November 5, 2016.
+In 2016, she received a degree in Accounting.
+On November 5, 20216, Imelda married her fiancé, Pacifique Ishingiro, a teacher at Ngozi University.
 Imelda is shown below with their two children.

 Picture